vatpac-technology/pilot-procedures/docs/local-procedures/perth.md

 ADC West takes responsibility for the North-West Runway, Circuit and Airspace (Runway **06L/24R**), and the entire **JT CTR** at `A015`.

 ADC (Circuit) takes responsibility for the South-East Runway, Circuit and Airspace (Runway **06R/24L**) at or below `A010`.

+### Taxiing
+The apron areas are outside the manoeuvring area.
+The runup bays and all connecting taxiways are inside the manoeuvring area, requiring taxi instructions.

+!!! tip
+    The YPJT Manoeuvring Area chart can be found on the [CASA Website](https://www.casa.gov.au/jandakot-manoeuvring-area-map).

 ### Departures
 VFR aircraft shall generally depart the zone on an extended circuit leg at `A010`, except for those tracking via FREM.